Dongfang1021/SingleCell/README.md

 #### 2.2.1 Cellranger count
 `Cellranger count` quantifies single-cell gene expression.
-Meanwhile, it provides sequencing summary https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_ct
+Meanwhile, it provides sequencing summary https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_ct `Cellranger count` takes FASTQ files from `cellranger mkfastq` and performs alignment, filtering, barcode counting and UMI counting.
+It uses the Chromium cellular barcodes to generate feature-barcode matrices, determine clusters, and perform gene expression analysis.
+The `count` pipeline can take input from multipe sequencing runs on the same GEM well. `cellranger count` also process Feature Barcode data alongside Gene Expression reads.

 ```shell
 cellranger count --id={sample} --transcriptome={reference genome} --fastqs={fastq files}
 ```
+If you are beginning with FASTQ files that have already been demultiplexed with `bcl2fastq` directly, or from a public source such as SRA, you can skip `cellranger mkfastq` and begin with `cellranger count`.

 ##### Initial quality control
 ```python
 python qc.py --input --output